rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.txt

 ======================
 Copyright 2021 Dan Cassidy

-All my code in this mod is licensed under the GPL 3.0 or later.
+All my code in this mod is licensed under the GPL 3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html) or later.

-Everything else created by me is CC-BY-SA licensed.
+Everything else in this mod created by me is CC-BY-SA (https://creativecommons.org/licenses/by-sa/4.0/legalcode) licensed.

 Credits and Thanks